Learn to make scented jewelry on LI

-Take your aromatherapy with you to class to settle your back-to-school nerves at the Make Your Own Diffuser Jewely event Aug.
+Take your aromatherapy with you to class to settle your back-to-school nerves at the Make Your Own Diffuser Jewelry event Aug.
 15 at Sparkle N Shine in Lindenhurst.

 Kristin Fusaro and Dominique McGrath, independent distributors of essential oils company Young Living, will be hosting the back-to-school event and talking about the importance of essential oils and how they can improve mental health, mood and well-being.